 Variations on this theme may occur when the researcher, through secondary sources or code research, finds several cites to possibly relevant cases.
 Sometimes it makes more sense to begin by looking up and reading some of those opinions before trying to use the digest.
 Because the regional reporter system and the digest system are interrelated, noting the topics and key numbers at the beginning of relevant cases can be a helpful shortcut to using the digest, although one should still check the index to make sure there is not an obvious entry that should be consulted.
 Once cites to cases have been found, they can be reviewed either online or in print.
 Our library has current subscriptions to all print regional reporters, but does not maintain current subscriptions to official reports for states other than Maryland.

-Other possibilities for finding cases in a particular state include using A.L.R. annotations and Shepardizing or KeyCiting.
+Other possibilities for finding cases in a particular state include using A.L.R. annotations and BCiting, Shepardizing, or KeyCiting.
 There is a table of jurisdictions at the beginning of each A.L.R. annotation that allows the researcher to quickly find cites to cases of a particular state within the A.L.R. annotation.
-Shepardizing or KeyCiting cases can be helpful in locating additional cases.
+BCiting, KeyCiting, or Shepardizing cases can be helpful in locating additional cases.

-In terms of electronic searching, one can perform a topic and key number digest search on Westlaw.
-While digests are not available on Lexis, Lexis does have a feature called "More Like This Headnote" that works similarly.
+A topic and key number digest search can be performed on Westlaw.
+Lexis has a feature called “More Like This Headnote” that works similarly.
 Both Lexis and Westlaw have full text databases of state case law.
 In full text searching online the researcher must formulate a search request that anticipates terms that are used in the opinions as opposed to using the controlled vocabulary of an index.
 In both formats, knowledge of terminology is critical to effective use.

 The research objective for a state law problem is to find and understand the holdings of all relevant statutes and cases that constitute mandatory authority in that state.
 Relevancy should be defined here in a very broad sense.
 Cases may not exist that track the specific fact pattern and it may be necessary to analogize from other types of cases.
 Cases that are not in favor of the position you are trying to advocate cannot be ignored and one must deal with them in some fashion.
 While there are instances in which the numbers of cases on a particular issue in a particular state are overwhelming and different strategies must be applied, generally that is not the case.
 The best way to ensure that one finds all the relevant cases is to use a variety of research sources and methods.
 Print and online formats complement each other and often one finds cases by one method or in one source that are not found using another method or source.